NFDI4BIOIMAGE/training/_sources/contributing/readme.md

 ## Inclusion criteria

 We will consider merging links to all materials which are educative.
-This can be online tutorials like videos, written tutorials, blog posts and publications.
 Relevant topics are:
 * Research Data Management, in particular but not limited to the bio-imaging context
 * Bio-image Analysis